 As the threatening pile of overloaded work stared at me from my desk and the chaotic pre-Nowruz preparations had left me longing to sleep, I packed my bags and headed to an unexpected journey to somewhere I had been wanting to see for a very long time.
+Kashan.

-I barely knew the group of people I was traveling with but it didn’t really matter.
+I barely knew the group of people I was travelling with but it didn’t really matter.
 I wanted to see Kashan just that bad and the opportunity had knocked my door.
 I wasn’t going to let it go.

 After my Yazd trip I had fallen so in love with oasis cities in the heart of the desert that I knew Kashan was right up my alley.
 I was expecting incredible architecture and an awful lot of history lesson.